guardian/price-migration-engine/docs/the-journey-of-a-cohort-item.md

 etc..
 ```

 At this point we need to have decided a name for the migration.
 Let's imagine we called it Newspaper2024.
-We locate the `price-migration-engine-prod` S3 bucket and create a directory called `Newspaper2024` and put in it two files.
+We locate the `price-migration-engine-prod` S3 bucket and create a directory called `Newspaper2024` in which we put a file called `subscription-numbers.csv`.

-- salesforce-subscription-id-report.csv , which contains the list of subscription numbers
-- excluded-subscription-ids.csv , an empty file

-(Note: we are soon going to change those conventions, because they are legacy names which have outstayed their welcome, this will come as a PR and this documentation will be updated, but at the time those lines are written, that's the convention.)

-The engine will not automagically pick up those files, it needs to be instructed to do so (this will not be covered here), but the effect of the Dynamo being created and the file having been loaded is that we now have a table with records and each record simply contains a subscription number.
+The engine will not automagically pick up the file, it needs to be instructed to do so (this will not be covered here), but the effect of the Dynamo table being created and the file having been loaded is that we now have a table with records and each record simply contains a subscription number.

 To help with understanding of the following steps let's use a (simplified) version of the CohortItem case class in the engine Scala Code